elizabeth524/Capstone-Project/README.md

 These wines historically score highly and also correspond with the keywords we discovered above.

-**Recommendation Systems** -
+**Recommendation Systems** - From the recommendation system I would recommend producing Pinot Noirs, Cabernets, Syrahs, Rieslings, and Chardonnays.
+Once the wines have been produced, I would recommend sending them to Sean, Paul, or Virginie for tasting.
+These tasters enjoy the above varieties from our region, so they are most likely to highly rate our wines.

 ## Next Steps

 **Putting Model into Action** - The first step I would take is gathering the data from our current wines to predict their score level.

-**Exploring Wineries** - One next step we could take is exploring the different wineries in the dataset.
+**Exploring Wineries** - Another step we could take is exploring the different wineries in the dataset.
 If certain wineries are receiving high scores for their wines, we can look into their processes for creating wines.

-**Cold Start Problem** -
+**Cold Start Problem** - Finally, I would be address the cold start problem, or how to recommend wines for a user that we have no information on.
+The strategy I would use is having the new user provide preferences on a few of the wines to get us started.

 ## For More Information